Ankr-network/ankr-docs/pages/staking/liquid-staking/overview.md

 ## How do I get Liquid Staking tokens?

-Liquid Staking tokens are automatically issued to your Ankr Staking Dashboard when you successfully stake assets such as ETH, AVAX, FTM, BNB.
+Liquid Staking tokens are automatically issued to your Ankr Staking Dashboard when you successfully stake assets such as ETH, AVAX, FTM, and more.

 For example,